Hadronyche versuta

-Hadronyche versuta, the Blue Mountains funnel-web spider, is a medically significant mygalomorph spider found in central New South Wales.
+Hadronyche versuta, the Blue Mountains funnel-web spider, is a venomous mygalomorph spider found in central New South Wales.

 Taxonomy

 A member of the genus Hadronyche, the Blue Mountains funnel-web spider was first described in 1914, by William Joseph Rainbow in the genus Atrax, having been collected from the vicinity of the Jenolan Caves.
 The species name is derived from the Latin versutus "clever/cunning".

 Description

 The Blue Mountains funnel-web spider has a similar colouration to most other Australian funnel-web spiders, namely a shiny black carapace and black to dark brown legs and chelicerae.
 The abdomen of the male has a pale dorsal patch, and that of the female is maroon-brown.
 The carapace in the male is slightly longer than wide and is roughly square in the female.